tinytort/201d-spring-2017/class-02-intro_js_html_css-arrays/README.md

 ## Live code

 In our code demo today we'll be doing the following:
+- Install a JS Linter in VS Code

-- Create a GitHub repo for our weekly project and `git clone` it
+- Create a GitHub repo for this week's project and `git clone` it
 - Read through the lab assignment, translating it into a to-do list, and fulfill some technical components such as:
-  1. Creating a basic scaffold for a code project
+  1. Create a basic scaffold for the project
   2. Utilize `if/else` statements to handle conditional logic
   3. Add in some basic input validation
   4. Utilize good Git processes including **a-c-p** cycles